 Board Member Application and Renewal

-Charter school boards are composed of people who volunteer their time and expertise to develop better outcomes for the children in their community.
-It can be a powerfully rewarding experience, and countless board members currently serving GVSU's charter schools have been on their boards for multiple terms.
+Charter public school boards are composed of people who volunteer their time and expertise to develop better outcomes for the children in their community.
+It can be a powerfully rewarding experience, and countless board members currently serving GVSU's charter public schools have been on their boards for multiple terms.
 When boards find themselves with an open seat, GVSU works with the other members to fill the spot with a person of high integrity, good judgment, and, ultimately, a passion for improving kids' lives.

 Becoming a Charter School Board Member